Ready to Shape Your Future? Respond to the Census here >>

-- March 12 - 20: Households will begin receiving official Census Bureau mail with detailed information on how to respond to the 2020 Census online, by phone or by mail.
+- March 12 - 20: Households received official Census Bureau mail with detailed information on how to respond to the 2020 Census online, by phone or by mail.

 - March 30 - April 1: The Census Bureau will count people who are experiencing homelessness over these three days.
 As part of this process, the Census Bureau counts people in shelters, at soup kitchens and mobile food vans, on the streets and at non-sheltered, outdoor locations such as tent encampments.